lukas-zech-software/pwa-ddd-showcase/README.md

 > **Please note:**
 >
-> This is only showcase repository which contains some of the source code of my old startup
+> This is a showcase repository which contains some of the source code of my old startup
+>
+> I wrote all of this code myself in 2020
+>
 > The code is only meant to demonstrate some architectural decisions, Domain-Driven Design principles and general impressions of code quality
 >
 > * There is no live version of this application running anymore as the company was shutdown in 2024